DPotoyan/Chem324/_build/LEC0-Chem324.md

 ## What new skills will I learn?

-Study of quantum mechanics will arm you with several powerful skills beyond the quantum mechanics.
+Study of quantum mechanics will arm you with several powerful skills beyond quantum mechanics.

 - Probabilistic thinking.

-- Deeper appreciation of linear algebra and differential equation techniques.
+- A deeper appreciation of linear algebra and differential equation techniques.

-- Ability to decode meaning of modern electronic structure calculations regularly reported in science journals in wide range of areas from chemistry & biochemistry to material science and astrophysics.
+- Ability to decode the meaning of modern electronic structure calculations regularly reported in science journals in a wide range of areas from chemistry & biochemistry to material science and astrophysics.

-- Understanding the nature of chemical bonding, reactivity and spectroscopy.
+- Understanding the nature of chemical bonding, reactivity, and spectroscopy.

 - Understanding and appreciating the complex world we live in.

 ## What else is QM good for?

-Well if the above given reasons were not enough for you... let me sweeten the deal by saying you will also be able to get popular references and up your meme game to include "quantum" jokes like this one:
+Well if the above-given reasons were not enough for you... let me sweeten the deal by saying you will also be able to get popular references and up your meme game to include "quantum" jokes like this one:

 ![](./images/qm_meme.jpeg)